-When an estate can be distributed depends on a number of factors, including whether or not there are any outstanding debts or liabilities, taxes, the nature of the property, whether or not there are any claims being made under The Homesteads Act, C.C.S.M c.
-H80 or The Dependants Relief Act, The Family Property Act, Part IV, and the terms of the will.
+Timing of estate distribution depends on a number of factors, including whether or not there are any outstanding debts, liabilities, or taxes, the nature of the property, whether there are any claims being made under The Homesteads Act, C.C.S.M c.
+H80, The Dependants Relief Act, or Part IV of The Family Property Act, and the terms of the will.

 The will may provide for an outright distribution of the estate.
 This may involve the payment of legacies and then the immediate distribution of the residue.
-Alternatively, the will may provide for a continuing estate with distribution periodically throughout the administration and a final distribution upon the happening of some future event.
+Alternatively, the will may provide for a continuing estate with distribution periodically throughout the administration and a final distribution upon some future event.
 The following items will deal with those matters common to both outright distribution estates and continuing estates.